-- At t = 0 the SSO begins developing the new feature, and the firm decides how to disclose its patent.
-Disclosure consists of an announcement that can be either Blanket or Specific and a licensing commitment that can be either FRAND or Royalty-free.17 At the start of the standardization process, there is uncertainty about the existence of substitutes for the technology proposed by the firm. - At t = 1, uncertainty about ex ante substitutes is resolved, the firm has another opportunity to disclose, and the SSO selects a technology to use for the new feature. - At t = 2, ex post substitutes are revealed and the SSO decides whether to incorporate them into the standard, licenses are negotiated and payoffs are realized.
+- At t = 0 the SSO begins developing the new feature, and the firm decides how to disclose.
+Disclosure consists of an announcement that can be either Blanket or Specific and a licensing commitment that can be either FRAND or Royalty-free.
+At this stage of the standardization process, there is uncertainty about the existence of an alternative technology. - At t = 1, uncertainty about ex ante substitutes is resolved, the firm has another opportunity to disclose, and the SSO selects a technology to use for the new feature. - At t = 2, ex post substitutes are revealed and the SSO decides whether to incorporate them into the standard, licenses are negotiated and payoffs are realized.